 Today, our 2017 Sanctuary City warriors are insurging against their President and federal authority.
-We (they) are insurgents when they burn images of their President in effigy, and wear shirt proclaiming, "No My President.
+We (they) are insurgents when they burn images of their President in effigy, and wear shirts proclaiming, "Not My President.

 Do these sanctuary insurgents comprehend the nonsensical illegality what they are doing?
-If President Obama had the authority to address immigration, then so does President Trump have that same authority.
+If President Obama -- known as the "Deporter-in-Chief --had the authority to address immigration, then so does President Trump have that same authority.
 Legality transcends our personal convictions.